-- The time of all employees covered by this Agreement shall start at the time they are required to report for work, in uniform in the case of ticket sellers, ticket takers, gate attendants and ushers, and shall stop at the completion of their scheduled shift or their work should such work extend beyond the scheduled end of the event. - 9.5 Notwithstanding any provision of this Agreement to the contrary, employees undergoing required training will not be entitled to a four (4) hour minimum described above.
-Employees undergoing required training will be guaranteed a minimum of two (2) hours for each training session. - 9:6 a) An employee who receives an overpayment of wages shall report such overpayment to the Admissions Unit Manager, Ticket Services Manager, or
+- 9.3 Schedule of Wages.
+To be effective through June 30, 2004.
+See EXHIBIT A - The time of all employees covered by this Agreement shall start at the time they are required to report for work, in uniform in the case of ticket sellers, ticket takers, gate attendants and ushers, and shall stop at the completion of their scheduled shift or their work should such work extend beyond the scheduled end of the event. - 9.5 Notwithstanding any provision of this Agreement to the contrary, employees undergoing required training will not be entitled to a four (4) hour minimum described above.
+Employees undergoing required training will be guaranteed a minimum of two (2) hours for each training session. - 9.6 (a) An employee who receives an overpayment of wages shall report such overpayment to the PCPA Event Services Manager, Booking and Sales Manager, or Admissions Staffing Manager immediately.

-Admissions Scheduling Coordinator immediately.
 The Employer shall be authorized to recoup such overpayment through automatic payroll deduction from the employee's next paycheck(s).
-Failure of an employee to report any overpayment may result in disciplinary action.

-- b) If an employee believes that his/her paycheck amount contains an error, and this is confirmed by the Department of Finance and Management Information, Accounting Division, the employee will be issued a corrected check within twenty-four (24) hours from the time the Accounting Division is notified of such error. - 9.7 MetroERC shall not pay any retroactive wage payments to individuals who are not employees as of the date the Master Agreement is signed.
+Failure of an employee to report any overpayment may result in disciplinary action. - (b) If an employee believes that his/her paycheck amount contains an error, and this is confirmed by the Department of Finance and Management Information, Accounting Division, the employee will be issued a corrected check within twenty-four (24) hours from the time the Accounting Division is notified of such error. - When employees are engaged for any work on a holiday, the employee shall be compensated at one and one-half (1-1/2) times the regular straight time hourly rate.
+Holidays for the purposes of this Agreement are New Year's Day (January 1), Martin Luther King, Jr. Day (third Monday in January), Presidents' Day (third Monday in